BestTimesToVisit.com Logo

 Public Fast Boat

-These are the most common way to get to the Gili Islands from mainland Bali (Padang Bai, Serangan, Amed) or Lombok (Bangsal, Senggigi).
-They offer a relatively quick journey, typically 1.5-3 hours depending on the departure point and number of stops.
+These are the most common way to get to the Gili Islands from mainland Bali (Padang Bai, Serangan) or Lombok (Bangsal, Senggigi).
+They offer a relatively quick journey, usually between 1.5 to 3 hours depending on your departure point and the number of stops.

-Tip:Book in advance, especially during peak season, through reputable online platforms like 12Go.asia or directly with boat companies.
-Avoid booking last minute at tourist stalls, as prices can be inflated.
-Be prepared for a slightly bumpy ride; motion sickness medication is a good idea if you're prone to it.
-Ensure your ticket includes hotel drop-off if you're staying on Lombok, as many boats only go to Bangsal harbor.
+Tip:Book in advance, especially during peak season, through reputable online platforms like 12Go.asia or directly with the boat companies.
+Avoid buying tickets from touts at the harbor, as prices can be inflated and reliability questionable.
+Be prepared for a slightly bumpy ride; motion sickness bags are a good idea.
+Most boats arrive at Trawangan, then Meno, then Air.

 Bicycle